dottjt/plastic/other/unused/02-work-unused.md

 # 02-work.md

-, achromatic in calico bleak,
+, ,

 <!-- A universal craving without a suitable name.
 A crap-stick unhinged. -->
 Craving your expedition without a suitable name.

 A crap-stick unhinged.

 as it cries idly by in native tongue